High Potential Individual Visa – UK Guide 2025

 Global Talent applicants can rely either on endorsement or certain prestigious awards to qualify for the visa.
 This means that highly skilled migrants who have won an eligible award can bypass the endorsement stage and go directly to the visa stage.
 The Global Talent eligible prize list currently includes Academy Awards, BAFTAs, Brits, Golden Globes and the Nobel Prize for chemistry, economic science, literature, physics and medicine, although the UK government is looking to broaden the list of prizes.

 A Global Talent visa will enable the holder to live and work in the UK for up to 5 years at a time.
 There’s no limit to how long a visa-holder can stay in the UK in total, although they will need to renew their visa when it expires.
-After a period of either 3 or 5 years in the UK, depending on which field the applicant works in, they may then be eligible to apply for indefinite leave to remain.
+After a period of either 3 years in the digital tech or certain areas and culture categories, or 5 years if in academia, research or other arts and culture categories in the UK, the visa holder may then be eligible to apply for indefinite leave to remain.
 This will allow them to settle in the UK on a permanent basis.

 Read our full guide to the Global Talent Visa here >>